Gulbenkian Award for Adult Literacy

 The pandemic has, on the one hand, exacerbated the effects of economic changes and is already having disruptive effects in the employment and entrepreneurial context.
 On the other hand, this crisis on a global scale presents itself as an opportunity for new businesses and new jobs.
 The professionals with better skills, better resources and an increased network are expected to be the ones who will more easily manage to transform the negative effects of the pandemic into new opportunities.

-The Gulbenkian Award for Adult Literacy will contemplate those who can provide the best answers to the Global Challenges MIT Solve proposed for 2020: Good Jobs & Inclusive Entrepreneurship and Learning for Girls & Women (alongside with the Maternal & Newborn Health, Sustainable Food Systems e Health Security & Pandemics Challenges).
+The Gulbenkian Award for Adult Literacy contemplates those who can provide the best answers to the Global Challenges MIT Solve proposed for 2020: Good Jobs & Inclusive Entrepreneurship (alongside with the Maternal & Newborn Health, Sustainable Food Systems, Learning for Girls & Women and Health Security & Pandemics Challenges).

 The solutions can be based anywhere in the world, and must include at least one pilot phase in Portugal.
-The Calouste Gulbenkian Foundation will help Solver Teams to find local partners for this purpose.
-Applications are open until June 18, 2020, at MIT Solve website.
+The Calouste Gulbenkian Foundation helps Solver Teams to find local partners for this purpose.
+Applications closed June 18, 2020, at MIT Solve website.